-- The conduct took place in the United States; - The conduct took place in a RCC "education program or activity."
-This includes locations, events, or circumstances over which the RCC exercised substantial control over both the Respondent and the context in which the harassment occurred, including on-campus and off-campus property and buildings RCC owns or controls or student organizations officially recognized by RCC. - The conduct meets the definition of Title IX "sexual harassment."
+- The conduct took place in the United States; - The conduct took place in an RCC "education program or activity."
+This includes locations, events, or circumstances over which the RCC exercised substantial control over both the Respondent and the context in which the harassment occurred, including on-campus and off-campus property and buildings RCC owns or controls or property or buildings that student organizations officially recognized by RCC own or control. - The conduct meets the definition of Title IX "sexual harassment."